Personal details and your records

 Requesting to see your full records

 We will arrange for you to see the information as quickly as possible.
-It may take time to get agreement from anyone who has given us information in confidence, and to bring together the records from different parts of the Council.
-But access will be granted within 1 month.
+It may take time to get agreement from anyone who has given us information in confidence, and to bring together the records from different parts of the council, but access will be granted within 1 month.
 Should we need more time we will let you know.

 If you, or the person asking to see the information, are over 18, we ask for a fee of £10.
 In certain circumstances, we may not make this charge.
 You should discuss this with the person who is arranging for you to see your records.

-To meet the requirements of the Data Protection Act 1998, children and young people whose personal data is collected by the Local Authority should be issued with a Fair Processing Notice which summarises the information held about them, why it is held, and with whom it is being shared.
+To meet the requirements of the Data Protection Act 1998.
+Children and young people whose personal data is collected by the Local Authority, should be issued with a Fair Processing Notice.
+The Fair Processing Notice summarises the information held about them, why it is held, and with whom it is being shared.

 Parents / carers of the child or young person are also notified of the Fair Processing process.